DeDeSt/meteor-autosize/README.md

 ## Author

-The Meteor repackage was created by Spendflow and updated by Kelly Copley (@copleykj) for the new 0.9.0 packaging system.
+The Meteor repackage was created by Spendflow, updated by Kelly Copley (@copleykj) for the new 0.9.0 packaging system and updated to v3 (pure javascript version) by Ronen Verdi (@v3rron).